Hendrix-CS/csci320/projects/webserver.md

 Track the number of requests for each file.
 The `n` most popular files will be kept in the cache.

+### Caching perofrmance

+Measure the performance of `webserver` with caching activated.
+In an evaluation document, record the performance of the baseline and the caching server.
+Then analyze the extent to which caching was (or was not) helpful.
+Be sure to try at least three different values of `n`.

 ## Submissions
 * Share the `part1` project as a **private** GitHub repository.